drug-design/course/docs/chapters/protein-ligand-binding.md

 ### Free Energy Perturbation Techniques
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer

-Free energy perturbation (FEP) calculation is an approach developed to calculate binding energies.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-ligand-binding/free-energy-perturbation-techniques-ffc85ebe'><i class='fa fa-play' aria-hidden='true'></i></button>Free energy perturbation (FEP) calculation is an approach developed to calculate binding energies.
 Using a closed thermodynamic cycle (where the free energy between two states is independent of the path considered), molecular dynamics, and the experimental binding free energy of one inhibitor (&Delta;G1), FEP allows one to calculate free energy of new inhibitors (&Delta;G3).
 The method requires substantial computer time and thus it should not be used on a routine basis.
 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[inhibitors]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer